-I spent all four of my nights in Italy in the capital city staying at Fawlty Towers which was not just chosen for the name but also for its price and convenience to the main station Termini.
-Despite the kicking it gets on the net I found it was fairly decent but maybe I’m more used to slumming it than others when on holiday!
+All four of my nights in Italy were spent in the capital city staying at Fawlty Towers which was not just chosen for the name, but also for its price and convenience to the main station Termini.
+Despite the kicking it gets on the internet, I found it was fairly decent but maybe I’m more used to slumming it than others when on holiday!

 The following sights, which I visited over the two days, all featured in the 1953 film ‘Roman Holiday‘: